Which site would you like to visit?

 It is one of the last houses to be run by a member of its founding family.
 And Charles Philipponnat is a true Champenois, descended from winemakers, cellarmasters and growers dating back nearly 600 years.

-Champagne is in Charles’ blood, and this helps to explain Philipponnat’s recent resurgence.
-Twenty years ago, the house was known largely for its iconic Clos des Goisses—the majestic tête de cuvée made from Champagne’s single greatest vineyard.
+Champagne is in Charles’ blood, which helps to explain Philipponnat’s recent resurgence.
+Twenty years ago, the house was known largely for one wine: the iconic Clos des Goisses, which in the 1930s became the region’s first important single-vineyard Champagne.

 Charles was born to make Champagne.
 His family grew grapes here as early as 1522, and his father René was chef de caves at Moët from 1949 to 1977—responsible for 1961 Dom Pérignon among other legends.